Vintage Football Card Values

 How to Interpret the Prices

-- The prices in the Gallery are approximate retail values for ungraded (or "raw") NM cards.
+- The prices in the Gallery are approximate retail values for ungraded (or "raw") cards.
 For cards graded by reputable grading companies such as SGC, PSA, and BVG, retail prices will typically be a little higher.

 - Each price you see in the Gallery approximates a card's value based on recent eBay sales for that card and others like it.
 For example, to help determine the value of Buck Buchanan cards, I also look at recent prices for Bobby Bell cards, since the two players are of similar stature.
 This way, if only a couple of Buchanan cards have sold recently, I can still get more data points.